(602) 307-0808

 Lastly, a crime will always be charged as First-Degree Murder if a person intended or knew that their conduct would cause the death of a police officer, and they did cause the death of a police officer who was in the line of duty.

 Contact DM Cantor immediately if you have been charged (or in the pre-charge phase) with First Degree Murder in Arizona.
-Call our offices at 602-307-0808 for a Free Consultation.
+Call our offices at 602-307-0808 for a Free Initial Consultation.

 Possible Punishment for First Degree Murder